Transparent Trade-offs between Properties of Explanations: Induction: Optimizing Explanation Functions

-\textbf{Equivalence to Gaussian Process Regression.} The robustness loss in Equation \ref{eqn:obj_ind_ex} is what makes optimization challenging: when assigning an explanation even to one input, we must ensure that the explanation is similar to explanations for nearby inputs; those explanations, to be optimal, must in turn also be faithful, robust, and smooth.
-To get a consistent solution, we must reason in the space of explanation functions $E(\*x)$.
+Here, the robustness loss in Equation~\ref{eqn:obj_ind_ex} is what makes optimization challenging: When assigning an explanation even to one input, we must ensure that the explanation is similar to explanations for nearby inputs; those explanations, to be optimal, must in turn also be faithful, robust, and smooth.
+To get a consistent solution, we must reason over the entire space of explanation functions $E(\*x)$.
+This challenge is what sets the inductive setting apart from the transductive setting, where we only need to optimize a finite set of explanations.

-Gaussian process (GP) regression provides a theoretically grounded and computationally tractable framework for inference in function space.
-Below we show that the solution to the optimization problem in Equation \ref{eqn:obj_ind_ex} is the maximum aposteriori function of a multi-output Gaussian process, in which the ground-truth explanations $\nabla f$ can be interpreted as the likelihood term, the $s,\tilde{S}$ can be written as the inverse of a multi-output kernel, and where we marginalize over an unknown mean explanation value parameter.
-Viewed as GP regression, we can derive a consistent, analytic solution to Equation \ref{eqn:obj_ind_ex} for any number of query points.
+\textbf{Equivalence to Gaussian Process Regression.} We overcome the above challenge via Gaussian process (GP) regression, which provides a theoretically grounded and computationally tractable framework for inference in function spaces.
+Below, we show that the solution to the optimization problem in Equation~\ref{eqn:obj_ind_ex} can be expressed as the maximum aposteriori function of a multi-output GP, where gradients~$\nabla f(\*x)$ can be viewed as observations of some latent explanation function~$E(\*x)$, and the similarity measures $s,\tilde{S}$ can be written as the inverse of a multi-output kernel.
+Viewed as GP regression, we can drive a consistent, analytic solution to Equation~\ref{eqn:obj_ind_ex} for any number of query points.

-Formally, let us start with the following GP prior in which the ground-truth explanations are interpreted as the observations of the latent explanation function:
+Formally, let us start with the following GP prior over explanation functions $E(\*x)$: